Have you Embraced technology in your Business?

 So if your tech is stuck back in 2002, you are likely frustrating the very people you want to help.
-Don’t let techno-avoidance causing you to lose clients?
+Don’t let techno-avoidance cause you to lose clients!

 Now, I am not suggesting you have to try and compete with Amazon or Google.
 But you can definitely remove the stumbling blocks that are keeping you from getting or to getting and retaining new clients.